ptgott/comment-navigator/ROADMAP.md

 - Slider for comment navigation.
 Each stop becomes another comment.
 Start by dispatching a click for every stop

 ## Tooling

-- Develop better fixtures for testing.

-  - Consider test-specific utility functions that generate dummy elements, avoiding the need for a hard-to-read HTML file.
-  - If we go with the utility-function approach, make unit tests more isolated from one another.
-  - If we're sticking with test.html, replace it with a document that's easier to visualize in the browser.
-Right now you have to read the HTML and guess its correspondence to the Google Doc.
-Part of this is the fact that test.html doesn't load external stylesheets.
-  - Most test files load test.html--if we decide to keep using it, consider extracting that behavior to a separate file that Jest executes before any test.

 - Set up test debugging with Jest and VSCode
 - Set up a build script with TypeScript and WebPack